-Effective 1 January 2018, the Company has entered into a whole of account 12.5% quota share agreement with reinsurers Munich Re, Swiss Re and Hannover Re.
-The Company ceded 12.5% of Gross Written Premium and has recovered 12.5% of all claims during the period.
-The Company was also reimbursed for its share of operating costs and received a percentage based fee of the premium ceded.
+Effective 1 January 2018, the Company entered into a 12.5% quota share agreement with reinsurers Munich Re, Swiss Re and Hannover Re.
+The Company cedes 12.5% of Gross Written Premium and recovers 12.5% of all claims from this date.
+The Company is also reimbursed for its share of operating costs and receives a percentage based fee of the premium ceded from this date.
 This is in addition to the existing 20% quota share agreement with Berkshire Hathaway effective 1 July 2015.